vkk11/Scripting/README.md

 # Scripting
 Scripting Project:
-Welcome to the Scripting World
+Welcome to the "Bash" Scripting World!!